-U.S. tax law provides that congregations and other organizations that employ ordained ministers or other religious professionals may consider the items below as usual business expenses.
+U.S. tax law provides that congregations and other organizations that employ ministers and other religious professionals may consider certain items as usual business expenses.
 Such expenses are not included in the compensation paid to individuals; they are part of the necessary expenses of the organization and are not reported for income tax purposes.

 - Automobile expenses while on official business (such as to meetings, hospital or home visits, trips for educational purposes or to purchase supplies, travel with a youth group or a church school class, etc.) are reimbursable at the standard mileage rate in effect at the time.
 The costs of commuting to and from home to work are not allowable as business automobile expenses.

 - Travel expenses while away from home overnight for work or business, including air fare, taxis, rental automobiles, lodging, meals, and incidentals are all professional expenses.
 This includes costs to attend professional conferences.